-Hot chocolate is a winter tradition for a reason—it makes the house smell great, it's warming to hold in your hands, and yes, it tastes amazing.
+Hot chocolate is a cold-weather tradition for a reason—it makes the house smell great, it's warming to hold in your hands, and yes, it tastes amazing.
 In fact, our enamored relationship with the cozy beverage is nothing new.
 Hot chocolate was the very first way chocolate was consumed…well, sort of.
 More than a millennium ago, far before a chocolate bar even existed, the Mayans and Aztecs created hot chocolate drinks made from ground cacao beans, spices and water.
 With no marshmallows in sight, these drinks were unsweetened and quite potent, but were decidedly valued and even deemed sacred.

-These days, while the commercial blends of hot chocolate may taste better than the drink's ancient formulations, the ingredients are significantly worse.
+These days, while some commercial blends of hot chocolate may taste better than the drink's ancient formulations, the ingredients are significantly worse.
 High amounts of sugar, artificial flavors and extremely processed ingredients make up the bulk of the ready-to-drink blends—certainly a far cry from hot chocolate's healthy roots.
 Luckily, hot chocolate is exceptionally easy to make at home.
 All you have to do is gently heat your milk of choice (or water), powdered chocolate and sweetener (more on these ingredients in a moment), and you've got an incredible drink that's not only light years healthier, but also more flavorful!
 Keep reading for six secrets to making the best-ever hot chocolate.

 1. Start with the Milk